VirtoCommerce/vc-docs/platform_docs/dev_docs/docs/Extensibility/overview.md

 ![Price module extension](media/05-price-extension-module.png)

-### Why Is It Important Not to Modify Code You Do Not Own?
+### Why It Is Important Not to Modify Code You Do Not Own

 Despite the fact Virto platform is an open-source project, you should at all times avoid direct modification into the source code of modules developed by third parties or VC team.
 You also should always follow the **Open-Closed Principle** (open for extensions and closed for modifications).